webbpinner/OpenVDMv2/INSTALL.md

 siteRoot: "http://127.0.0.1/OpenVDMv2/"
 ```

-Change the URL to match the URL specified in the Config.php file during the OpenVDMv2 web-application installation.
+If the web-application is NOT going to be accessed as `http://<server IP>/OpenVDMv2/` Change the URL to match the intended location i.e. `http://127.0.0.1/CustomURLJustForOpenVDM/`.
+If URL is changed you will need to specified the exact same URL within the `Config.php` and `.htaccess` files.
+Editing the `Config.php` and `.htaccess` files is covered below.

 Copy the web-application code to a directory that can be accessed by Apache